iso1983/redux-toolkit-basic-template/README.md

 Usage:

-1)open 2 seperate terminals first in VS code or use bash/terminal 2)In the first terminal cd to directory:  /backend and then run: npm start 3)In the second terminal cd to direectory: /frontend/test and then run: npm start
+1)open 2 seperate terminals first in VS code or use bash/terminal

+2)In the first terminal cd to directory:  /backend and then run: npm start

+3)In the second terminal cd to directory: /frontend/test and then run: npm start

 This is just a very basic template created by me using redux-toolkit with redux-thunk for async API calls.I created a file called db.json located in the backend folder to mimic the database,in real life this can be a database from an API.